Jacob-Mellichamp/jacob-mellichamp.github.io/consulting.md

 				</div>
 				<div class="consulting-content">
 					<h2>Automation</h2>
 					<p>Have a daily, weekly, or monthly task that you perform?
-Increase your performance by automating that task! </p>
+Increase your productivity by automating that task! </p>
 				</div>
 			</div>
 			<div class="4u 12u$(medium) card">